lh3/bgt/README.md

 ## <a name="guide"></a>Users' Guide

-BGT is a compact file format for efficiently storing and querying whole-genome genotypes of tens to hundreds of samples.
-It can be considered as an alternative to BCFv2 but it ignores per-genotype metadata other than genotypes.
-In comparison to BCFv2, BGT is more compact, more efficient for sample subsetting, and supports sample metadata and allele annotations.
+BGT is a compact file format for efficiently storing and querying whole-genome genotypes of tens to hundreds of thousands of samples.
+It can be considered as an alternative to genotype-only BCFv2.
+BGT is more compact in size, more efficient to process, and more flexible on query.

 BGT comes with a command line tool and a web application which largely mirrors the command line uses.
 The tool supports expressive and powerful query syntax.